Cradles Today, College Tomorrow

 529 plans never “expire” either.
 There’s no limit on the number of times the beneficiary can be changed over the lifetime of the account.
 If there’s no one in your family you would like to transfer the account to after your child’s graduation, you can transfer ownership of the account to your child so they can use it for their own children or grandchildren one day.

-529 plans are advantageous to anyone seeking to pay for education, whether it be for yourself, child, or grandchild.
+529 plans can be advantageous to anyone seeking to pay for education, whether it be for yourself, child, or grandchild.
 However, their potential is greatest when they are established early in the beneficiary’s life so there’s ample time for the power of compounding to potentially grow the investment.

 Figure 2